 Name (SSID).
-The wireless network name (SSID) used by the router.
-The default name for 5 GHz ends in -5G to distinguish it from the 2.4 GHz network.
+The wireless network name (SSID) that the router uses.
+The default name for 5 GHz ends in -5G to distinguish it from the 2.4-GHz network.

 Region.
 The geographic region where the router is being used.
 It might be illegal to use the wireless features of the router in some parts of the world.